 5. Wellcome Collection

-The Wellcome Collection describes itself as a 'the free destination for the incurably curious' and, with that in mind, the café and restaurant in the museum have been carefully designed to fit with overall ethos of the work.
+The Wellcome Collection describes itself as 'the free destination for the incurably curious' and, with that in mind, the café and restaurant in the museum have been carefully designed to fit with overall ethos of the work.

 The Wellcome Café is a causal space where you can sit in or grab a snack to takeaway.
 The Wellcome Kitchen, situated next to the Reading Room, offers an array of meals with a late night menu on Thursday evenings.